freestackinitiative/coop_sql_notebooks/COOP SQL 101 - Theory - Intro to Databases and Relational Databases.md

 ### What's next?

 We have only scratched the surface of the topics that were introduced here.
-And there are yet more topics that we are not covering in here because to include and properly explain them all would require at least a semesters worth of time.
-However, as promised, there are other resources that we encourage you to utilize to further your studies and knowledge on databases.
-Here are some that we recommend:
+There is so much more to cover, but doing so could fill up at least a semester or more.
+However, there are many free resources that you can use to dive deeper into databases and SQL.
+Here are some external resources that we encourage you to use to enhance your studies:

 - [Database Systems - Full Course from Cornell University (Offered through `freecodecamp`)](https://youtu.be/4cWkVbC2bNE?si=YiIIUs7E1ShmJRgc)
 - [Database vs Data Warehouse vs Data Lake (Alex the Analyst)](https://youtu.be/4cWkVbC2bNE?si=YiIIUs7E1ShmJRgc)